 We also tested Ecoriginals' Walker sized nappies.
 At $1 per nappy they're even more pricey but didn't score quite as well as the toddler size, with an overall score of 76%.

 Read the full Ecoriginals Toddler Size 4 review.

 Eco by Naty Size 3

 - Price: 44 cents a nappy

-- Eco claims: 0% oil-based plastic on baby's skin, no nasty chemicals, plant-based top sheet, plant-based elastic ears, 85% compostable absorbent core, plant-based leg cuffs, plant-based frontal ears, plant-based backsheet.
+- Eco claims: 0% oil-based plastic on baby's skin; No nasty chemicals; Plant-based top sheet; Plant-based elastic ears; Plant-based leg cuffs; Plant-based frontal ears; Plant-based backsheet.

 According to the company, Eco by Naty nappies have a core mostly made from FSC-certified wood pulp, with the other layers made up of plant-based materials.
 None of the components that come into contact with the baby's skin are made from oil-based plastic, the company claims.

 These nappies scored relatively well in our tests, but didn't blow us away with their absorbency or leakage scores.
 Whereas all the 'eco' nappies we tested scored 100% for leakage, Eco by Naty scored just 70%.

 They're also manufactured in Turkey, so you'll need to factor the air miles into your decision about whether or not to buy these nappies.

 In June 2021, Thankyou announced that it would be discontinuing its nappy range.
 In a blog post, the company said it had struggled with the sustainability side of the business: "You can nail it by creating a 'too expensive' product that no-one buys or simply greenwash a cheaper product.
 But that's not who we are."